inbloxme/keyless/README.md

 ## **Design Principles**

-1. **Private Key Abstraction** - Inbloxme infrastructure never have the visibility of the private key, it's encrypted on the client with the user password(unsalted & unencrypted) and sent to the virtual Hardware Security Module for safe storage.
+1. **Private Key Abstraction** - SafleID infrastructure never have the visibility of the private key, it's encrypted on the client with the user password(unsalted & unencrypted) and sent to the virtual Hardware Security Module for safe storage.
 2. **Password Invisibility** - User password is never exposed in plain text to any of the systems apart from the client.
-3. **Non-Custodial Relationship** - User Private Key is always exportable and encrypted version can be deleted (redundant) from the inbloxme infrastructure.
+3. **Non-Custodial Relationship** - User Private Key is always exportable and encrypted version can be deleted (redundant) from the Safle infrastructure.
-4. **App Agnostic** - Any application without getting an API key can access inbloxme handlename service, password based transaction signing requires special access which can be requested for.
+4. **App Agnostic** - Any application without getting an API key can access SafleID service, password based transaction signing requires special access which can be requested for.
 (In Alpha Testing).

 ## **Installation and Usage**